Quadrisheriff/QuadriSheriff/README.md

 My name is Sheriff, I am looking to collaborate on any project with any kind of documentation needs.

-- 🏋🏿‍I have experience in creating API docs and software tutorials.
+- 🏋🏿‍I have experience creating API docs, and software tutorials.

-- 🔭 I’m currently learning how to setup and use different static site and API doc generating tools.
+- 🔭 I’m currently learning how to setup and use static site and API doc generating tools.

 - 📫 How to reach me: <a href="mailto:quadrisheriff0@gmail.com"><img src="https://img.shields.io/badge/gmail-%23D14836.svg?&style=for-the-badge&logo=gmail&logoColor=white"/></a>